KZapp720/dotfiles/README.md

 ```

-# Arc
+# Web Browsers
-This script copies the configuration file in ~/.config/arc to TBD.
+This script sets the configuration files for Arc and Safari.
 ```sh

 ```